MTG/acousticbrainz-genre-dataset/README.md

 - May 11: It took us extra time to process and organize our very large amounts of data.
 We are almost ready to release development and testing datasets within a few days!

 ## Task schedule
-- **Development and testing datasets will be released on May 15, 2017**
+- **We expect to release development and testing datasets on May 15, 2017**
 - June: Release of a baseline approach
 - May-Mid-August: Work on algorithms
 - Mid-August: Submit runs